The Ultimate Photography Workshop

 “It is PRACTICAL!!
 And the content aimed at helping you make money at something you LOVE to do is great – whether fine art, stock, or magazine publications.
 There’s something for everyone.” – Vera Bojnel

-Save BIG with the Thanksgiving Discount for a limited time until midnight, November 25, 2017
+Save BIG with the Holiday Discount for a limited time until midnight, December 31, 2017

 We could reasonably charge $2,000 to $3,000 dollars for an event of this caliber, not to mention the accessibility to the professional photographers on staff.
 And it would be worth every penny.

 Just one publishable photograph might earn you that much, or more.
-But when you secure a seat during our Thanksgiving sale, you can take advantage of a BIG discount.
+But when you secure a seat during our Holiday sale, you can take advantage of a BIG discount.

 As with all of our events, the earlier you register the better.
 If you want to attend the event in Baltimore this coming April, reserve your seat NOW.
 The price only goes up from here, and as I mentioned before this is our ONLY Ultimate Photographer’s Workshop of 2018.